Chapter 7 Bankruptcy

 Once the bankruptcy case is filed, a Chapter 7 bankruptcy trustee is assigned.
 The Chapter 7 trustee will oversee the case and determine if any of the debtor’s property is available to be liquidated for the benefit of creditors.
 The job of the trustee is to see that your creditors are paid as much as possible toward the debts you owe them.
 At this time a date will also be set for your hearing with the Chapter 7 trustee.

 This hearing is called the Meeting of Creditors.
 The hearing is a short, relatively informal meeting where the bankruptcy trustee (and any creditors who wish to appear) ask the debtor questions.
 Although all creditors receive notice of the hearing, most creditors choose not to appear.
 After the hearing and a statutory waiting period, the debtor receives a bankruptcy discharge, which wipes out most or all of the debt accrued to the time of the bankruptcy filing.

 Our Team Is Here to Help

-Chapter 7 bankruptcy is a fairly straight forward process.
+Chapter 7 bankruptcy is a fairly straightforward process.
 There are, however, a lot of idiosyncrasies and details involved with every case.
-CaJacob Law Group is here to help.
-We want to help.
-We’ve helped debtors in over 1500 bankruptcies.
+CaJacob Law Group is here to help; we want to help.
+We’ve represented debtors in over 1500 bankruptcies.
 Let us use our experience and knowledge to guide you through the process.
 Don’t live with financial stress one more minute.
 Contact us to set up a complimentary initial consultation today.